RomkeVdMeulen/romkevandermeulen.nl/_posts/2016-10-23-some-notes-on-a11y.md

 * Make sure all input methods are fully supported.
 Users should be able to access every part of your application with just a keyboard without a mouse, with only touch and on-screen keyboards, etc..
-* Make sure that all important information is conveyed as text.
-So no critical information in images without alt, no graphical structuring of your content unless that structure is also in the markup, etc..
+* Make sure that all important information is conveyed as clearly readable text.
+So no critical information in images without alt, no graphical structuring of your content unless that structure is also in the markup, sufficient contrast, etc..

 Simple isn't it?
 And you thought a11y was too hard a topic...